yo3gsk/lophilo/docs/linuxboot.md

 Support the Atmel AHB DMA controller.

+## explicitly disabled  ##
-## explicitly disabled in the minimal kernel, probably needed in full version ##
+explicitly disabled in the minimal kernel, probably needed in full version

 CONFIG_ATMEL_PWM
 enables device driver support for the PWM channels